 German Goulash is a hearty beef stew that is slow-cooked until the meat is tender.
-The stew is flavoured with onions, garlic, red wine and spices such as marjoram, thyme, and caraway seeds.
+The stew is flavored with onions, garlic, red wine and spices such as marjoram, thyme, and caraway seeds.

-In Germany this dish is not called "German Goulash" but "Rindergulasch" (beef goulash) or "Saftgulasch"
+In Germany ,this dish is not called "German Goulash" but "Rindergulasch" (beef goulash) or "Saftgulasch" .
+The difference to Hungarian Goulash is that is does not include vegetables.

 No, goulash as a dish had its origins in nomadic times.
 However, it is mostly associated with Hungary, when it started cultivating paprika powder as a cheap alternative to pepper.